What is the McNair Scholars Program?

 - Junior (must not be graduating for at least one more academic year)

-- First-semester senior (who already has verifiable, academic research experience [UNH only])
+- First-semester senior (who already has verifiable, academic research experience)

-- Have a minimum overall GPA of the following:
+- Have a minimum overall GPA of a 3.0

-- Be a first-generation student (meaning neither parent has received a four-year, bachelor’s degree) who is economically disadvantaged (as determined by the US Department of Education criteria), or be a student from a group that is underrepresented in graduate programs (African American, Hispanic, or Native American).
+- Be a first-generation student (meaning neither parent has received a four-year, bachelor’s degree) who is economically disadvantaged (as determined by the US Department of Education criteria), or be a student from a group that is underrepresented in graduate programs (African American/Black, Hispanic/Latino, Pacific Islander or Native American)

 *Please note that individuals whose sole interest is obtaining a professional doctorate such as the Doctorate of Veterinary Medicine (DVM), Juris Doctorate (JD), or Medical Doctorate (MD) are not eligible for the program, unless interested in the possibility of a dual degree (JD/PhD, MD/PhD, etc.).
 Individuals with such interests are encouraged to apply.